HrcanJan/Hr-an_105298_feippds/README.md

 ...
 shared.mutex.unlock()
 ```
 And lastly, we use **signalization** and **event semaphore** to allow the savage to signal the cooks to cook the food and fill up the pot and **mutex** to lock the critical area.
 The savage will meanwhile wait.
 The cooks will take turns to fill up the pot until the pot is full.
+Each cook will take 1 second (```sleep(1)```) to cook the food and place their portion into the pot.
 The last cook (when shared.cook == 0) will always be the one to make the decision to signal all the cooks to cook more food if the pot isn't full, or if the pot is full, they will send a signal to the savage that they can eat.
 All of the cooks will go to "sleep" in the meanwhile:
 ```python
 shared.empty_pot.signal(NUM_COOKS)
 shared.full_pot.wait()